heykush/FlashCart-Extension/README.md

 ***Changelog:***
 1. New UI for Amazon
-2. New Colour design
+2. Added Telegram Group link
-3. Fix Sound Effect
+3. Removed Sound effect for higher performance
-4. No new window opened when phone add in your cart(*manually check in another Tab*)
+4. New window will open when phone add in your cart